burodepeper/minesweeper/README.md

 # TODO

-- Detect game ending
-- Double click
-- Graphic for mines and flags
+- Graphics for mines and flags
 - Sounds
-- Animated popping (including double click)
+- Animated popping with sounds (including double click)
 - Time and mine counters
 - New game options
 - Highscore